SAIDATTA9104/GKE-Cluster/ado-orc/README.md

 ## Features

-- **Centralized Configuration:** All modules, execution order, and ignore paths are managed in `config/config.yml`.
+- **Centralized Configuration:** All modules where file changes are being tracked and ignore paths are managed in `config/config.yml`.
 - **Automated Change Detection:** Only modules with detected changes are triggered for deployment.
 - **Configurable Execution Order:** Modules run in the order specified in the config file.
 - **Ignore Paths:** Exclude files or folders from triggering deployments.
 - **Extensible:** Easily add new modules with minimal changes.
-- **Cross-Repo Template Support:** Reference pipeline templates from other Azure DevOps repositories.
+- **Cross-Repo Template Support:** Reference pipeline templates from other Azure DevOps repositories (Infra repo).

 ---

 ## Directory Structure

 ```
-Monika-madam-task/
+app2-project-task/
 ├── ado.yaml                  # Main Azure DevOps pipeline definition
 ├── config/
 │   └── config.yml            # Central architecture diagram